 Why are some students disruptive?

 From a behaviourist point of view, it is the environmental conditions (at the time the behaviour is occurring) that are maintaining the behaviour and therefore determining the relationship between the behaviour and what is happening in the environment in which the behaviour is occurring, is the focus.
 The primary goal is to change the behaviour.
 While the behaviourist is first and foremost trying to ascertain the functional relationship between behaviour and environment, they also acknowledge the role that physiological difficulties, heredity and development may play in impacting behaviour.
-Chandler and Dahlquist (2015) argue these types of explanations are unhelpful in assisting teachers to identify strategies to help manage and change the behaviour.
-Let us look more closely at each of these ‘faulty beliefs’ in turn.
+Chandler and Dahlquist (2015) argue that the following types of explanations are unhelpful in assisting teachers to identify strategies to help manage and change the behaviour.
+The authors refer to these explanations as ‘faulty beliefs’.

 It’s the child: Holding the belief that the child is innately bad and that the behaviour they demonstrate is a personal vendetta to make the teacher’s life miserable is of no benefit to anyone.
 It probably perpetuates teacher anger and increases the likelihood of punishment being used (Chandler & Dahlquist, 2015).
 What strategy will be implemented to change the behaviour?
 Remove the student from the classroom?
 This strategy will always eliminate the behaviour from the classroom, if only for a short time (or maybe altogether if the student moves to another school).
 Is it helpful to the child?
 Has the child been taught an alternative way to behave?